wilkdasilk/Middle-Earth-Creature-Quiz/README.md

 ## Planned Features

-A possible future feature is a button to embed your results to your personal page.
+Possible future features include a button to embed your results to your personal page and buttons to move forward and back during the quiz.